4dsystems/ViSi-Genie-Arduino-Library-DEV/README.md

 ## Example Sketch

-Inside the library are 4 example sketches, to assist with getting started using this library.
-Inside is also a ViSi-Genie Workshop4 project, which can be used on a range of 4D Systems displays (designed on a uLCD-32PTU however can be changed via Workshop4 menu).
-It illustrates how to use some of the commands in the library include Read Object, Write Object, Reported Messages, Write Contrast and Write String.
+Inside the library are 5 example sketches, to assist with getting started using this library.
+Inside is also a ViSi-Genie Workshop4 project, which can be used on a range of 4D Systems displays (designed on a gen4-uLCD-32DCT-CLB, however can be changed via Workshop4 menu).
+The demos illustrate how to use some of the commands in the library include Read Object, Write Object, Reported Messages, Write Contrast, Write String, etc.

 ## Tested with

-This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, Chipkit Max32, Due, Intel Galileo, Teensy and Yun (Software Serial only on Yun).
+This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, Chipkit Max32, Due, Teensy, Yun (Software Serial only), Raspberry Pi Pico, Various SAM/SAMD boards, Teknic ClearCore.
 Any problems discovered with this library, please contact technical support so fixes can be put in place, or seek support from our forum.

 ## Compatible 4D Systems Display Modules